Pregnancy and Birth in Women with Disabilities

-Our goal is to generate knowledge that will inform programs to improve pregnancy outcomes among women with physical, sensory, and intellectual and developmental disabilities.
+Our goal is to generate knowledge that will improve the perinatal health and health care experiences of women with physical, sensory, and intellectual and developmental disabilities in Ontario.

-In the first phase, we will conduct a province-wide study using Ontario (Canada) health and social services data.
-Our specific aims are to: (1) Describe the preconception health characteristics and fertility/pregnancy rates of women with and without disabilities; (2) Compare maternal and infant outcomes of women with versus without disabilities; and (3) Evaluate factors that exacerbate or explain risks for poor outcomes.
+In the first phase, we will conduct a province-wide study using health and social services administrative data.
+Our specific aims are to:

-In the second phase, we will interview women with disabilities, service providers, and decision-makers in Ontario.
-Our specific aims are to: (1) Further explore factors that could exacerbate or explain risks; and (2) Identify how knowledge of risks can be used to improve pregnancy-related care for women with disabilities.
+In the second phase, we will interview women with disabilities, health and social service providers, and decision-makers in Ontario.
+Our specific aims are to: